IBM/ibm-satellite-storage/config-templates/ibm/ocs/README.md

 # OCS

 Red Hat OpenShift Container Storage is software-defined storage that is optimised for container environments.
 It runs as an operator on OpenShift Container Platform to provide highly integrated and simplified persistent storage management for containers.
-We have an ibm-ocs-operator which will be deployed on the creation of the template.
 The user has to provide the input values to the custom resource OcsCluster while creating the satellite configuration to deploy OCS

+##How to use the template to deploy OCS (local) on a Satellite Cluster?

-## Prerequisites
+### Prerequisites

 1) In order to deploy OCS, at least one of these local storage options are required:
     - Raw devices (no partitions or formatted filesystems)